amadeus4dev/developer-guides/docs/api-rate-limits.md

 | No more than 1 request every 100ms | |

 ## Rate limits Examples
-To manage the rate limits in APIs, we have mainly two options, use an external library or build a request queue from scratch.
-The choice depends on your resources and requisites.
-There are some great open-source ones available for the main programming languages.
-You can find [Rate limit examples](https://github.com/amadeus4dev-examples/APIRateLimits){:target="\_blank"} in Node, Python and Java using the respective [Amadeus SDK](https://amadeus4dev.github.io/developer-guides/programming/).
+To manage the rate limits in APIs, there are mainly two options:
+- Use an external library
+- Build a request queue from scratch

+The right choice depends on your resources and requisites.

+Check out the [rate limits examples](https://github.com/amadeus4dev-examples/APIRateLimits){:target="\_blank"} in Node, Python and Java using the respective [Amadeus SDKs](/docs/developer-tools/).